MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ItemsAdvanced/inventory-how-to-update-standard-costs.md

  After you understand the process, you can use the following summary of steps.

 > [!NOTE]
->  To preview changes that the following processes make to your data, it is recommended that you perform the steps in the ADD INCLUDE<!--[!INCLUDE[demolong](../../includes/demolong_md.md)]--> before working in the live company.
+>  To preview changes that the following processes make to your data, it is recommended that you perform the steps in the [!INCLUDE[d365fin](includes/d365fin_md.md)] before working in the live company.

 ### To update standard costs